code4romania/seismic-risc/README.md

 python api\manage.py runserver 0.0.0.0:8030
 ```

-Check functionality at http://localhost:8030 you should get 404 page.
+Check functionality at http://localhost:8030 you should get a 404 page.

 *2. Start front-end server.*

-Open terminal in project directory and run environment activation script, then start the server.
+Open terminal in the project directory and run environment activation script, then start the server.

 ```shell
 activate_dev_env.bat